-In this article, you will learn everything you need to know about Ennegram Type 1 archetypes.
-From definition of the ennegram, examples and why it is useful.
+In this article, you will learn everything you need to know about Enneagram Type 1 archetypes.
+From definition of the enneagram, examples, and why it is useful.

 What is The Enneagram Type 1?
 (The Reformer)

 Type One on the Enneagram is called ‘The Reformer’, named as such because they embody a sense of mission in everything that they do.